Matthew-38/2012_Memoire-Logiciel-Identification-Plantes/README.md

-# Bachelor Thesis Project - A plant Identification Programme in Python
+# Bachelor Thesis Project - A Plant Identification Program in Python
 For my Bachelor Thesis at the end of my 4th year of science at NUI Galway, in 2012, I programmed a desktop application prototype in Python for helping identify plants.

 [Version française en bas]